Day of Remembrance of Missing Persons in the Croatian War of Independence (Dan sjećanja na nestale osobe u Domovinskom ratu)

 The Day of Remembrance of Missing Persons in the Croatian War of Independence is a memorial day in Croatia.
-In Croatia, it is called “Dan sjećanja na nestale osobe u Domovinskom ratu”.
-On this day, we remember everyone who is considered missing in the Croatian War of Independence.
-Since it is memorial day, it is a working day.
+It is called Dan sjećanja na nestale osobe u Domovinskom ratu in Croatian and falls on August 30 yearly.

 In this post, we cover:

 The facts are these…